Tips for creating effective attributes in Analyzer in Sign

 4. Return the percentage and whether it is standard or negotiated.

-Use evaluation feedback to improve accuracy
+Use evaluation feedback

-Validate results before scaling
+Validate before scaling

 Validation helps you: